+6. Compensation Time

-- 6. Compensation Time. - A. Compensation time may be given in lieu of overtime at Lehi City's discretion.
+- a.
+Compensation time may be given in lieu of overtime at Lehi City's discretion.
 The employee's immediate supervisor will schedule when an employee's compensation time will be used.
-Written employee requests, to use their accumulated compensation time during specific dates and times, must be approved by the immediate supervisor. - B. The law requires that after certain types of employees have accumulated specific maximum amounts of compensatory time during any work period, overtime must be paid. - i.
+Written employee requests, to use their accumulated compensation time during specific dates and times, must be approved by the immediate supervisor. - b.
+The law requires that after certain types of employees have accumulated specific maximum amounts of compensatory time during any work period, overtime must be paid. - i.
 For employees engaged in public safety activities, such as Police and Fire Departments; not more than eighty (80) hours of compensatory time may accrue. - ii.
-For employees not engaged in public safety activities; not more than eighty hours (80) of compensatory time may accrue. - C. Compensation time will be accumulated at the regular hourly rate of one (1) hour for every hour worked, during regular, non-overtime hours worked - D. Compensation time will be accumulated at the overtime rate of one and one-half (1 and 1/2) hours for every hour worked, for all overtime hours worked. - 7.
+For employees not engaged in public safety activities; not more than eighty hours (80) of compensatory time may accrue. - c.
+Compensation time will be accumulated at the regular hourly rate of one (1) hour for every hour worked, during regular, non-overtime hours worked - d.
+Compensation time will be accumulated at the overtime rate of one and one-half (1 and 1⁄2) hours for every hour worked, for all overtime hours worked. - e.
+Compensation time may be cashed out one time a year during a period indicated by Finance Department. - 7.
 Overtime Pay.
 Overtime is defined as any hours worked in excess of forty (40) hours per week for those employees who normally work (40) hours per week.
 Some public safety employees work more than 40 hour weeks and overtime for these employees is calculated within the limits of the FLSA of 1938 as amended (see table below).
 As a rule, overtime is not paid unless more than 40 hours are physically worked in a work-week.
-However, some variance is required in order to comply with provisions of the FLSA related to carrying pagers, emergency phones or working on nights and weekends to solve problems in weeks where scheduled time off would otherwise preclude the payment of overtime.
+Upon approval by Department Head, employees may be paid direct overtime prior to physically working 40 hours for unscheduled emergency situations and should be marked on timesheets as such.

-Employee Class Work Period Hours Physically Worked Before Overtime Firefighters 24 days 182 Police 14 days 85.5 General Employees 7 days (Sun.
+Employee Class IVA/ =I = D =! = -I Hours Physically Worked Before Overtime Firefighters 24 days 182 Police 14 days 86 General Employees 7 days (Sun.
 12:01 a.m. to Sat.
 12:00 midnight) 40